astrada/gapi-ocaml/src/test/README.md

 consumer key/secret: `anonymous/anonymous`.
 Otherwise, see [Registration for Web-Based Applications](http://code.google.com/apis/accounts/docs/RegistrationForWebAppsAuto.html)
 for details on how to obtain your pair of consumer key/secret.

-See [Auth examples](../../examples/auth/README.md) for instructions on how to obtain an access token.
+See `../../examples/auth/README.md` for instructions on how to obtain an access token.

 See [OAuth 1.0 for Web Applications](http://code.google.com/apis/accounts/docs/OAuth.html) for all the details.